TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscoping-connectivityissuesunabletoconnecttomicrosoftpublicservicesfromavminprivatecloud.md

             "required": true,
 	    "useAsAdditionalDetails": true,
 	    "hints": [{
-					"text": "Provide the issue and error in detail."
+					"text": "Provide the issue and error in detail" }]
-				}]
         },
         {
-            "id": "credentialissue",
+            "id": "internet",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "Is the internet enable switch set to "Enabled" Internet" on in the Connectivity Settings blade of the private cloud?", "required": false
+            "displayLabel": "Is the internet enable switch set to Enabled Internet on in the Connectivity \> Settings blade of the private cloud?", "required": false
         }
             ]